connected-digital-energy-meter/cdem_docs/docs/04_firmware/README.md

 ## Download the Latest Firmware

-Download the latest firmware for the ESP32 from the [CDEM GitHub page](https://github.com/pwo-iot-opportunities/smartmeter_featherfirmware/releases).
+Download the latest firmware for the ESP32 from the [CDEM Firmware GitHub page](https://github.com/connected-digital-energy-meter/cdem_firmware/releases).
 Extract the ZIP file somewhere on your system.

 Open Arduino IDE and traverse to the location you extracted the ZIP file.